WHAT IS A UNION?

 WAGES: Fair rates of pay for each classification of worker, including automatic wage increases, etc.

-HOURS: Rest periods, paid holidays and vacations, start time, quit time, overtime, shift work, etc.
+HOURS: Rest periods, start time, quit time, overtime, shift work, etc.

 CONDITIONS: Safety and health, personal rights and treatment.